dermers/dermers.github.io/adv_writ/index.md

 ## As a Writer

-I've found that, throughout the semester, I have developed my skills primarily in regards to adapting my writing to the context it is around.
+I've found that, throughout the semester, I have developed my skills primarily with respect to adapting my writing to the context it is around.
 When I wrote for previous courses (and in highschool) I often adopted a similiar tone and format, merely aiming to get my point across.
 I had yet to realize that the best way to achieve such a goal was to consciously adapt my writing based on the audience and type of writing it is.

 ### Sentiment Analysis